LikoKiko/open-source-learning-platform/README.md

 3. Run the development server: `npm start`

 ## Contributing
-Please read `CONTRIBUTING.md` for details on our code of conduct, and the process for submitting pull requests.
+We welcome contributions from the community.
+Please read our [CONTRIBUTING.md](CONTRIBUTING.md) guide to get started.

 ## License
 This project is licensed under the MIT License.